asimihsan/arqinator/README.md

 -   arqinator has been tested on backups created by Arq 4.14.5 only.
 I do not know if arqinator works on previous versions of Arq.
 I'm doubtful that arqinator will work on previous major versions of Arq (i.e. 3 or 2).
+-   Files are downloaded in serial, might take a while to recover a lot of data.

 ### TODO